kendarorg/HttpAnsweringMachine/docs/dns.md

 Instead for the www.facebook.com DNS entry will be returned the exact ip set

+A further possibility is to configure a DNS entry with a name.
+This is useful when should simply use the DNS as is without the need to intercept data: an example is an sql server: locally i want to redirect to the address of the container instance

+          {
+            "id"  : "a",
+            "ip"  : "running.docker.container.with.mysql"
+            "dns" : "mysql.db.server.com"},

 ### Logging

 Inside the global logger section you can add a special logger